Treode/store/client/DESIGN.md

         key: string,
         value: JSON) returns None (always succeeds)

 The write method updates the Transaction view to reflect the specified write.
-(They key immediately has its "updated" status set to True.)
+(The transaction view operation is set to *update* to reflect this change.)
 Note that writes never immediately fail (are never immediately rejected) because they are only reflected in the view until we commit the Transaction.

-Write adds the new value to a map of type table:key -> (op, value).
-In this case, the op is *write*, and the value is whatever the user provides.
+Write adds the new value to a map of type (table, key) -> (op, value).
+In this case, the ops are *write* and *update*, and the value is whatever the user provides.
+(We can simply add two operation entries in the view, one for the *write* and a second for the *update*.)

 When the user eventually commits the Transaction, we pass this map to the Cache write method.
-The Cache's write method iterates through the values in the map and sends a batch write operation to the DB server, where the batch write is generally a list of the form [(table, key, op, value)].
-(Note that some operations, such as delete, do not require values.)

 ### delete
     delete(